willkill07/PolyBench-RAJA/README.md

 All kernels are functionally equivalent.
 Some are parallelized; others just use `simd_exec` or `seq_exec`

+Travis CI is a work-in progress.
+Currently supporting GCC 4.9, 5.1 and Clang 3.7, 3.8

 ## Available benchmarks

 | Benchmark | Description |